fedesegala/AppliedProbabilityAfternotes/chapters/chapter02/chapter.typ

 Clearly, it is not possible to compute a *double integral* over a two dimensional: if we fix a value for $x$ there is only a possible for $y$.
 We need a different method to deal with this.

+The method we need to address such a situation is *conditional probability*, that we are just about to define.
 #figure(
   cetz.canvas(length: 2cm, {
     import cetz.draw: *